North Island MP requests federal agency to oversee gas prices - North Island Gazette

 “But the difference in how much we’re paying is ridiculous,” Blaney said.
 “It’s a big concern, especially for rural, remote communities where we don’t have access to transit the same way, where it’s harder to move from one community to another.”

 According to Gas Buddy, the lowest gas price in B.C. was 122.9 at a station in Prince George, as of Thursday.
 In Courtenay, Costco was the lowest at 147.9.
-In Comox, the price at several stations was listed at 152.9 — as it was at the Esso in Cumberland.
+In Port Hardy, the price at the stations was listed at 153.7 after dropping from 167.9.

+Meanwhile, the Province has released terms of reference that will guide the British Columbia Utilities Commission’s (BCUC) investigation into what is driving high, volatile gasoline prices in British Columbia.

+“The rapid increase in gas prices in B.C. is alarming, increasingly out of line with the rest of Canada, and people in B.C. deserve answers,” said Premier John Horgan.
+“We asked the BCUC to conduct a fair, transparent and comprehensive independent investigation.
+These terms provide the broad reach it needs to find answers and give recommendations to inform the path forward.”

 reporter@comoxvalleyrecord.com